bhanunischal/kare/DATABASE.md

 ## 4. Test Database Connection (Optional)

 If you are still facing issues, you can test your database connection URL directly from the Studio terminal using `psql`.
-This can provide more specific error messages than Prisma.
+This is a useful debugging step that can provide more specific error messages than Prisma.

 **Important:** This command may prompt you to install `psql` inside the development environment.
 It's safe to proceed.